MiliC01/miliC01.github.io/pages/home.md

 Hi, I'm Mili.

 I recently graduated with a BSc in Statistics and I am looking to work in data analysis.
-I am also intersted in learning data science, machine learning, and non-linear dynamics.
+I am also interested in learning data science, machine learning, and non-linear dynamics.